From Social Security to school lunches, the U.S. Bureau of Labor Statistics produces information that affects you and your family every day.

 The Value of Your Money

-- The CPI is used to adjust the Federal income-tax structure for inflation.
+- The CPI is used to adjust the federal income tax structure for inflation.

-Where You Spend Your Money
+How You Spend Your Money

-You may be curious how individuals your age are spending their money.
-In this table, you can compare your spending habits with the national averages in your age group.
-Check out these tables, by income and higher levels of income.
+You may be curious how people your age spend their money.
+In this table, you can compare your spending habits with the national averages for your age group.
+Check out these tables by income and higher levels of income.

 Other Department of Labor links help you get the most out of your money: